poole/hyde/_posts/2020-04-08-html-projects-youtube-page.md

       <ol>
         <li>
-          You must include a title or heading on the Wikipedia page.
+          You must include a search bar on the top part of the Youtube's page.
         </li>
         <li>
-          You should include an image on the tribute page.
+          You should include an iframe of the Youtube Video on the page.
         </li>
         <li>
-          You included image must have a caption.
+          You included the title of the video.
         </li>
         <li>
           You should include a timeline of the life of the tribute in the form of a list.